Sound Transit: Facilities and programs

 Sound Transit is headquartered at Union Station, a former intercity train terminal in the Chinatown–International District neighborhood of Seattle.
 The agency moved into the building on November 1, 1999, after it was acquired and renovated at a cost of $23.5 million.
 The station's former waiting room is open to the public and was named the Joni Earl Great Hall in 2017 for the agency's former CEO.
 Since 2009, Sound Transit has also occupied leased space in four buildings around Union Station, which is adjacent to King Street Station and the International District/Chinatown transit hub.

 The system serves over 90 regional transit facilities, including 59 light rail and commuter rail stations.
 Sound Transit debuted an icon, named the "Regional T", in 2003 to brand multimodal transit facilities in the region.
 These include stations with park and ride lots and garages that regularly fill on weekdays; a daily fee is planned to be implemented in 2025 to manage demand at busy lots.
 Link light rail trains are maintained at three operations and maintenance facilities in Seattle, Bellevue, and Tacoma.
 The primary maintenance facilities for Sounder commuter rail and the Sound Transit Express bus network are leased or shared with their respective operators.

 Sound Transit is one of seven transit agencies that accept fare payment through the ORCA card system, which allows for inter-agency transfers.
 It launched in 2009 and is administered by Sound Transit.
-The original system was replaced with a second-generation platform in 2022 that is planned to have support for other forms of contactless payment, including credit cards and mobile payment apps.
+The original system was replaced with a second-generation platform in 2022 that supports other forms of contactless payment, including credit cards and mobile payment apps.
 As of 2023, 79 percent of Sound Transit fares were paid using an ORCA card; in May 2024, the system served over 431,000 customers in the Puget Sound region across all operators.